-At the same time, when we are visited by a niece, the same age as our son, we immediately see a change in the internal dynamics: our only family unit, where for our son we are the main partners in games and communication, breaks up into two components - adults and children.
-With the latter, which are completely focused on each other, we start talking in teams: “go eat”, “tidy up the room”, “10 minutes, and let everyone sleep.”
+At the same time, when we have a niece staying with us, the same age as our son, we immediately see a change in the internal dynamics: our only family unit, where for our son we are the main partners in games and communication, breaks up into two components - adults and children.
+With the latter, who are completely focused on each other, we begin to talk in commands: “go eat”, “tidy up the room”, “10 minutes, and let everyone sleep.”

 Of course, this is not a pure experiment - few have children with a difference of 9 months; our children do not compete for the attention of their parents and do not have time to bother each other.
 However, the same structure — adults and children — had the family where I grew up.
 My sister and I had our own world and interests.

 Single children have no worse social skills than children growing up with brothers and sisters.

 But is it possible to learn to establish and maintain close relationships with other people, if it was not possible to train on brothers and sisters?
 Researchers say yes.